(G) The Higher Realm Consultations

 The Autobiography of a Yogi by Paramahansa Yogananda

-As already mentioned I am now reading for the second time the spiritual classic The Autobiography of a Yogi (first published in 1946).
+As already mentioned I am now re-reading the spiritual classic The Autobiography of a Yogi (first published in 1946).
+It is worth the further in-depth thought.
 The book has sold over 10 million copies and translated into 34 different languages.
 Worldwide we are experiencing stressful and fearful times.
 Politicians and government administrators cannot help us.
 We need to help ourselves.
-I’m convinced that spiritual learning and development on whatever personal religious or spiritual path one is comfortable with confers upon us what we consider miracles.
-Miracles inspire further spiritual learning and development and can even be life saving to say nothing of the peace of mind and joyfulness they provide – of particular need during difficult times.
+I’m convinced that spiritual learning and development on whatever personal religious or spiritual path one is comfortable with confers upon us, not just peace of mind but what we consider miracles.
+Miracles inspire further spiritual learning and development and can even be life saving to say nothing of the joyfulness they bring – of particular need during difficult times.

 Paramahansa Yogananda (1893 -1952) was an Indian Hindu monk, yogi, and guru who introduced millions to meditation and Kriya Yoga.
 He is featured on the cover of the Beatles album Sergeant Pepper’s Lonely Hearts Club Band.
 George Harrison was greatly inspired by the book and referred to it throughout his life.
 He would give copies of it away to people he met.
+His wife, Olivia, who was with George when he died reported that at the moment of his death the entire room lit up and if a video recorder had been in the room at the time it would have been recorded.
 All who attended Steve Jobs’ funeral were given a copy of the book.
 Swami Paramahansa Yogananda opened the first vegetarian restaurant in Los Angeles – to say nothing of the many facilities for higher learning and spirituality he founded in the U.S. and India.
 A close associate of his wrote that “He is a Premavatar, an Incarnation of Love.”

 I read most of the time in my reading, or sacred, room seated next to my painting of Manitou, a Native American shaman and hanging alongside of that, the painting I did of Jesus Christ titled The Triumph of the Human Spirit – Christ Consciousness (go to the menu above to view all my artworks).
 Yogananda’s book is greatly informative of Hinduism spirituality and yogi practices.
 The author also includes many biblical quotes and other references to the Lord Jesus Christ and teachings of several Christian saints as well as some Native American spiritual beliefs to point out the universality of western and eastern religious beliefs.
 It is exceedingly well written and fascinating.
-The synchronicities I’ve experienced associated with the writings in the book are too numerous to report of here.
-I found a striking similarity between the portrait of Swami Yogananda on the front cover of his book and Manitou in my painting.
+The synchronicities I’ve experienced associated with the writings in the book and elsewhere are too numerous to report of here – they’ve become a daily way of life.
+I found a similarity between the portrait of Swami Yogananda on the front cover of his book and Manitou in my painting.
 What do you, dear reader, think?

-Books are so easy to publish now and I am concerned that some may be edited not by the author (censored content), so I sometimes purchase older and less expensive books from Thrift Books and nearly always read hard copies.
-One can also find a free version of his book online and an informative video biography of Paramahansa Yogananda [see links below].
+Books are so easy to publish now, particularly electronic, that I am concerned that some may be edited not by the author (A I altered or censored content) so I sometimes purchase older and less expensive books from Thrift Books and nearly always read hard copies.
+A free online version of his book and an informative video biography of Paramahansa Yogananda is available [see links below].

 Preface to Autobiography of a Yogi – quite interesting!